Add formulas to a spreadsheet

 You can perform many different types of calculations by using functions to create formulas in Google Sheets.

 - Open a spreadsheet.

 - Type an equal sign (=) in a cell and type in the function you wish to use.
-The new version of Sheets also has function autocomplete, offering suggestions for functions as you type.

 - A function help box will be visible throughout the editing process to provide you with a definition of the function and its syntax, as well as an example for reference.
 If you need more information, click the “Learn more” link at the bottom of the help box to open a full article.